 - The cost to find, recruit, hire, and on-board the ideal candidate from outside the organization is significant.
 It takes a long elapsed time, consumes precious management time, and is expensive both in terms of search fees and the incremental cost to compensate the new person.

 - The odds of successfully bringing in someone from the outside are low.
 The failure rate of such placements is high because of how hard it is to bring a new senior player into an existing team of executives, prepare an organization for a new COO, and support the new COO in getting up to speed and powerfully assuming the role.

 In light of the above it is a good idea to consider one of the two following alternative approaches.

 While the forward-thinking CEO can and should work on a long-term strategy to address their needs, there is an alternate approach to installing a COO that creates short-term improvement that may be adequate for quite some time.
 The approach is to define a staff role to the CEO that facilitates and drives the management operating framework thereby offloading an enormous operating burden from the CEO.
-A person in such a role is often called a Deputy Senior Officer or a Chief of Staff and is common in military and government organizations and in organizations that serve governments, such as SAIC among others.
+A person in such a role is often called a Deputy Senior Officer or a Chief of Staff and is common in military and government organizations and in organizations that serve governments.

 An even less risky, less expensive, and more easily accomplished solution in the short-term is to fill the staff position with a business analyst that:

 - Has a high-bandwidth intellect with deep knowledge of any important part of the organization and who has interest and energy for all parts of the organization.

 - Has a lot of energy, capacity, and drive.

 - Is conceptual and articulate so as to be able to develop an accurate big picture from a myriad of details and to communicate complex concepts even to those who are not conceptual.

 - Has a disposition that is compatible with the CEO, and who has a “long runway”; i.e., is early in her/his career, bright, and who is an ambitious person likely to go far.